Seven Top Skills That Employers Look for in Applicants

 Whether the unemployment rate is high or low, job hunting is not always easy-breezy.
 On most times, it’s taxing and in some occasions, hopeless.
 Job openings may be aplenty but the competition among applicants is quite fierce.

-Back in 2016, LinkedIn conducted a survey among 291 hiring managers within the United States, whom a little over half of them believe that soft skills among applicants the the most difficult to find.
+Back in 2016, LinkedIn conducted a survey among 291 hiring managers within the United States, whom a little over half of them believe that soft skills among applicants the most difficult to find.
 So what are soft skills?
-And which of these soft skills are mostly in demand?
+And which of these soft skills are most in demand?

 According to Investopedia, Soft Skills are the character traits and interpersonal skills that characterize a person's relationships with other people.
 In the workplace, soft skills are considered a complement to hard skills, which refer to a person's knowledge and occupational skills.
 Sociologists may use the term soft skills to describe a person's "EQ" or " Emotional Intelligence Quotient," as opposed to "IQ" or "Intelligence Quotient."
 In basic terms, Soft Skills refer to who an individual is as a person rather than the measure of his knowledge (which are the Hard Skills).